Kea-Angel-Ntheledi/Kea-Angel-Ntheledi/README.md

 I am Kealeboga Angel Ntheledi, a graduate from CodeSpace Academy, where I delved into the realm of Software Engineering.
 Despite my previous focus on Finance, Economics, and Accounting Management, I've long held a keen interest in coding.
 This fascination has led me to transition into the dynamic world of software engineering.

-✨ **Exciting News**: I recently secured a **Software Development Internship** — a huge step in turning my passion into professional experience!

 My goal is to craft sleek, intuitive web and mobile applications that enhance user experiences and streamline processes.

 ## Thrilling Content